 For the marinade I prefer to use the Spanish paprika.
 The Spaniards are very picky about their paprika, almost as the French are about their wine.
 As a matter of fact, in Spain there is a classification-D.O. or denomination of origin which indicates where the product is from.
 Paprika is also the main spice in Spanish chorizo (a pork sausage ) which is also a regional element of pride throughout Spain, where each small town claims to make the best chorizo.

 Paprika is one of the many spices that came to Europe from the New World.
 It was brought back allegedly by Christopher Columbus during his second voyage and supposedly served to King Ferdinand and Queen Isabella who found it a bit too spicy for their taste.

 Grilled marinated pork loin should definitely be on the menu for your next tapas party.
 If you are not a fan of pork, don’t worry; this dish is most certainly adaptable to chicken.

 - In a glass bowl mix all the ingredients except for the pork and greens.

-- Place in a freezer bag and add the sliced pork loin.
+- Place in a freezer bag or glass bowl and add the sliced pork loin.
 Refrigerate for 24 hours.

-- To cook: Heat some olive oil in a large skillet and quickly fry the pork slices.
-A minute on each side will be enough since the slices are very thin.
+- To cook: Heat some olive oil in a large skillet and quickly fry the pork slices, This is the "a la plancha" method or quick frying over high heat.
+You can also grill over fire or "al carbon" on your outdoor grill.
+A minute or 2 on each side over high heat on the grill will be enough since the slices are very thin.
 Serve atop mixed greens.
 You can accompany this dish with toasted French bread.